AMENDED AND RESTATED EMPLOYMENT AGREEMENT

 2. Position and Duties.

 2.1 Position.
-During the Employment Term, Executive shall serve as the Chief Executive Officer and President of the Company (the “Position”), reporting to the Board of Directors of the Company (the “Board”).
-In such Position, Executive shall have such duties, authority, and responsibility as shall be determined from time to time by the Board, which duties, authority, and responsibility are consistent with Executive’s Position, including without limitation being responsible for the strategic direction and day-to-day operations of the Company.
-Executive shall, if requested, also serve as a member of the Board, the Chairman of the Board, a member of any Committee of the Board, or as an officer or director of any affiliate of the Company for no additional compensation.
+During the Employment Term, Executive shall serve as the Chief Financial Officer of the Company (the “Position”), reporting to the Chief Executive Officer of the Company.
+In such Position, Executive shall have such duties, authority, and responsibility as shall be determined from time to time by the Chief Executive Officer, which duties, authority, and responsibility are consistent with Executive’s Position including without limitation being responsible for the day-to-day management of the Company’s finances and financial and accounting records and statements.
+Executive shall, if requested, also serve as an officer or director of any affiliate of the Company for no additional compensation.

 2.2 Duties.
 During the Employment Term, Executive shall devote substantially all of his business time and attention to the performance of Executive’s duties hereunder and will not engage in any other competitive business, profession, or occupation for compensation or otherwise which would conflict or interfere with the performance of such services either directly or indirectly without the prior written consent of the Board.
 Notwithstanding the foregoing, Executive will be permitted to: (a) with the prior written consent of the Board (which consent will not be unreasonably withheld or delayed) act or serve as a director, trustee or committee member of any type of business, civic, or charitable organization; and (b) purchase or own less than five percent (5%) of the publicly traded securities of any entity; provided, that, such ownership represents a passive investment and that Executive is not a controlling person of, or a member of a group that controls, such corporation; provided, further, that the activities described in clauses (a) and (b) do not interfere with the performance of Executive’s duties and responsibilities to the Company as provided hereunder, including, but not limited to, the obligations set forth in this Section 2.